The Dad Lab

 Ingenuity 3D Mini Convenience Stroller

-You use this for short routes, errands, transitions.
-In and out.
-No negotiation with bulk.
+Short routes, errands, transitions.
+In and out without friction.
+No negotiating with bulk.

 Britax Poplar Convertible Car Seat

 This is your fixed position.
-Safety, consistency, and long-term use.
+Safety, consistency, long-term use.

 Munchkin Secure Grip Diaper Changing Pad